AN/CPS-1: WWII

-The first MEW was shipped to England in January 1944.
-Eventually five sets that were built by the Radiation Lab deployed overseas in 1944 while additional production of the radar began to ramp up.
-Initially the first radar was established at Devonshire to serve as a training site for crews operating the other newly delivered radars.
-From its position, it could see across the English Channel into skies above Cotentin Peninsula and on the evening of June 5, 1944 its operators created a time-lapse film of the radar's plan position indicator creating a very unique view of the airspace during the Normandy landings.
+The initial orders proved optimistic, and the first five sets were hand-built at the RadLab as a production line was set up.
+The first of these five was shipped to England in January 1944, and initially set up in Devonshire to serve as a training site for crews.
+From its position, it could see across the English Channel into skies above Cotentin Peninsula and on the evening of 5 June 1944 its operators created a time-lapse film of the radar's plan position indicator creating a unique view of the airspace during the Normandy landings.

 At the urging of Louis Ridenour the radar was moved in early July to Hastings to improve its ability to track buzz bombs.
-Six days after D-Day, a MEW came ashore at Omaha Beach to serve as a mobile ground-controlled interception station.
-The radar proved very effective against low-flying German aircraft attempting to infiltrate behind Allied lines.
+In this role the system's lack of altitude measurement was not an issue as the bombs always flew low.
+The CPS-1's ability to scan much closer to the horizon gave it much more range than previous long-range sets like Chain Home Low.